YuliiaB82/Web-Dev-For-Beginners/2-js-basics/1-data-types/assignment.md

 Imagine you are building a shopping cart.
 Write some documentation on the data types that you would need to complete your shopping experience.
 How did you arrive at your choices?

 String: a set of characters, that reside between single or double quotes.

 Number: integer, negative, decimal, etc.

 Booling: True/False.

+Object: key-value pairs of collection of data.

+Underfined: a variable without a value.

+Null: denotes a null value.

 ## Rubric